tb0yd/vimrc/README.markdown

 These fonts are available: https://github.com/Lokaltog/powerline-fonts.

-I personally like Monaco, size 13, because it helps my eyes not die while coding.
+I personally like Monaco, size 13.

 ## Shortcuts